Daniel Bassi

-Daniel Joshua Bassi Jakobsen (born 31 October 2004) is a Norwegian professional footballer who plays as a midfielder for Bodø/Glimt.
+Daniel Joshua Bassi Jakobsen (born 31 October 2004) is a Norwegian professional footballer who plays as a midfielder for Lillestrøm.

 Early life

 Bassi initially grew up in Oslo, playing childhood football for Lille Tøyen FK.
 His father is Norwegian and his mother Sierra Leonean.
 In 2015 his family moved to Tromsø, and Bassi joined the youth section of Tromsø IL.